Felieton/Mancala/README.md

 # Mancala
+Mancala is a two-player turn-based strategy game.
+The objective of the game is to is to capture all or some set of the opponent's pieces.

+## Project
 This is a implementation of a game Mancala with a very simple console ui.
 Game allows to play players with each other or vs a computer.
 Computer uses Minimax algorithm with Alpha–beta pruning.

 ## Screenshots